How many ISAs can I have?

 While interest rates tend to be generous in IFISAs, as with any form of investing, your capital is at risk and you could lose money.

-- Security - we're a FTSE 100 company, trusted by over 1.8 million clients
+Security - we're trusted by over 2 million clients

-- Award-winning - we've won over 200 awards, including Best Online Stockbroker 2022/2023 by the Personal Finance Awards, and Best Buy ISA 2023 from the Boring Money Best Buys Awards
+Award-winning - we've won over 200 awards, including Best For Customer Service 2025 and Best Buy ISA 2025 from the Boring Money Awards

 All ISAs allow you to save and invest without paying UK income or capital gains tax.